top of page

 Community Without Judgement

 Our spaces are accepting, respectful, and rooted in care.
-Feedback may be part of public work, but it will always be consensual and never come at the expense of anyone’s voice—especially that of a survivor.
+Feedback may be part of the creative process, but it will always be consensual and never come at the expense of anyone’s voice—especially that of a survivor.

 07